MarijnSluijs/Super-resolution-Microscopy/README.md

 <img src="images/frontimage.jpg" width="500" height="500" />
 With modern optical technology it is possible to create images of nanometer resolution, much smaller than the wavelength of light.
-One form of super-resolution microscopy is Single Molecule Localization Microscopy.
+One form of super-resolution microscopy is Single Molecule Localization Microscopy (SMLM).
 Individual fluorescent molecules are localized using imaging and computer analysis of the emerging light spot of the molecule.
 Using algorithms, the location of the molecule can be determined on subpixel level.

 ## Dataset